SmogDr/edar_coursebook/docs/06-string_date.md

 ## Dates and Date-times

 Working with dates and times can be challenging.
-This section begins with a discussion of how `{base} R` handles dates and times, since there is a ton of code out there that utilizes these older functions.
-We will then quickly transition to the `lubridate::` family of functions (part of the Tidyverse) because of their versatility and ease-of-use.
+This section begins with a discussion of how base R handles dates and times, since there is a ton of code out there that utilizes these older functions.
+We will then quickly transition to the `lubridate` family of functions (part of the Tidyverse) because of their versatility and ease-of-use.

 ### Dates and Times in base R

 Dates and times in base R all proceed from an *"epoch"* or *time origin*.
 In R, the *epoch* or "dawn of time" occurred at midnight on January 1^st^, 1970.
 For the sake of the R programming world, the concept of time started at that precise moment and has moved forward ever since.
 To note: R can handle date-times before 1/1/1970; it just treats them as negative values!

 To see a date-time object, you can tell R to give you the current "System Time" by calling the `Sys.time()` function.

 ```r